Holographic $T\bar{T}$ deformation of the entanglement entropy in (A)dS$_3$/CFT$_2$: Entanglement entropy for arbitrary single spatial intervals

 \section{Entanglement entropy for arbitrary single spatial intervals}

 In section~\ref{The_spherical_partition_function_method_for_(A)dS}, the replica method is employed to calculate the entanglement entropy for a subsystem between two antipodal points on a sphere under $T\bar{T}$ deformation.
 This method applies only to subsystems along semicircular arcs between antipodal points.
-To analyze the entanglement entropy for subsystems in arbitrary single spatial intervals on a two-dimensional plane, ref.~\cite{Deng:2023pjs} introduced the CHM mapping, which transforms the subsystem into a semicircular arc on a two-dimensional sphere.
-The entanglement entropy can then be determined using the results obtained for the spherical case.
-For subsystems on more general manifolds, they can first be mapped onto the two-dimensional plane, after which the method from ref.~\cite{Deng:2023pjs} can be applied.
-The replica method is generalized in the following section to calculate the entanglement entropy for arbitrary single spatial intervals on the two-dimensional plane with $T\bar{T}$ deformation and extended to general manifolds, including cylinders and spheres.
+While the entanglement entropy of a single interval subjected to $T\bar{T}$ deformation on a planar manifold can be determined through CHM mapping and endpoint integration of the entanglement region~\cite{Lewkowycz:2019xse,Deng:2023pjs}, a comprehensive calculation of the entanglement entropy for an arbitrary single interval under $T\bar{T}$ deformation on spherical and cylindrical manifolds remains absent\footnote{In ref.~\cite{Grieninger:2019zts}, the authors proposed an entanglement entropy expression for a general interval, formatted analogously to the entanglement entropy expression between antipodal points on a spherical manifold, by introducing an effective radius.
+However, a rigorous proof of this proposition is lacking.}.
+In this section, we will extend the replica method to general manifolds, including spherical and cylindrical manifolds, to compute the $T\bar{T}$ corrections to the entanglement entropy for any arbitrary single interval.